pillowfication/pf-perlin/README.md

    * **persistence** (Number) - Default: `1/2`.
 Value weighting for successive octaves
    * **interpolation** (Function) - Default: *cosine*.
 Interpolation function used

 `seed` is expected to be a String, but will be passed through `JSON.stringify()` if it is not.
-Note that even with the same seed, a different order of `pfperlin.get()` calls will change the overall noise function since its values are generated lazily.
+Note that even with the same seed, a different order of `perlin.get()` calls will change the overall noise function since its values are generated lazily.

 `wavelength` sets the size of the first octave, and each successive octave will be `octaveScale` times the previous.
 The octaves are centered about the origin, and added together according to their weight.
 The first octave has a weight of `1`, and each successive octave will be `persistence` times the previous.